 As you can see the repair kit part is not very good – the rubber tip is slightly off centre, has a rough texture; is not seated properly on the metal base; and the hole for the little pin was not drilled correctly so it points off at a jaunty angle.
 Finally the chrome coating is flaking of in places.

 This is a part that does wear over time, and an indentation can develop where the tip contacts the seat.
 You can just see a small ring is developing on the float valve that was fitted to my bike.

 Incidentally, I am not sure the float valve on the bike is original – the jet needle and main jet are replacements (from a Keyster repair kit) so this might have been replaced at the same time.
-Someone on ebay is currently selling Honda ones for £15 so I have bought one to do a comparison1)as it turned out the replacement was identical to the one already on the bike – bar the minor wear, of course – so presumably the one on the bike was original – I installed the new one and kept the original as a spare.
-I binned the hopeless IMPEX version!.
+Someone on ebay is currently selling Honda ones for £15 so I have bought one to do a comparison.
+As it turned out the replacement was identical to the one already on the bike so presumably the one on the bike was original – I installed the new one, kept the original as a spare and binned the hopeless IMPEX version.